-Resilient living environments, Rebuilding communities after disaster, Post disaster governance, Vernacular and informal settlements, Culture and context appropriate housing, Traditional knowledge and sustainable practices, Women in architecture,
+Resilient living environments, Rebuilding communities after disaster, Post disaster governance, Vernacular and informal settlements, Culture and context appropriate housing, Traditional knowledge and sustainable practices, Women in architecture, Conservation of coastal fortifications.

 BA (ARCH) Münster, MA (ARCH) Münster